 T14 means “top 14,” just shortened to be more colloquial.

 Attending a T14 law school is worth it if the curriculum and offerings align with your professional and personal goals.
-Enrolling at any law school is a sizeable commitment.
+Enrolling at any law school is a sizable commitment.

 What are the T14 law schools?
 They could be your window of opportunity to pursue the best legal education available and get you one step closer to your dream career.
 Achieving a high GPA and LSAT scores and perfecting your law school applications can help you get accepted at a T14 school.
 Good luck!